 This course offers intensive instruction in (1) writing clear, coherent, correct, persuasive prose, (2) reading and thinking critically, and (3) conducting library research and/or interviews and integrating primary and secondary sources into your own texts.
 The focus will be on writing clearly and purposefully, developing individuals’ writing skills necessary for academic and professional success.
 Taught exclusively on-line, learners will be engaged in reading, analyzing, researching, thinking, writing, and re-writing to learn that everything written holds power to persuade, inform, or confuse by writing memos, reports, and essays.

-Liberal Studies 302 : The Web of the Future: Workplace Communication and Trends (3 cr)
+Liberal Studies 302 : Contemporary Technology and Trends (3 cr)

 Examines the history, operation, economics, and applications of computer technology and its significance in contemporary life.
 Consideration is given to a careful description of present technology and what some of the main decisions are that must be made if humanity is to utilize and control this technology.

 Liberal Studies 303: Ethnicity and Demography in Wisconsin (3 cr) (ES) (SS)

 Examines the historical influence of varied ethnic settlements, cultural diversity, changing economic foundations, and population shifts upon the government and politics of Wisconsin with particular reference to the Fox Valley.

 Liberal Studies 315: Managing People at Work (3 cr)